Parameters

 .

-Alert patches which are defined under top-level key are applied regardless of the OpenShift 4 version specified in parameter
+are applied regardless of the OpenShift 4 version specified in parameter manifest_versions

 .